Boofy360/fade-zone-barbers/README.md

 Another issue that my test users and mentor identified was the white space between the gallery images and footer.
 I have attempted to troubleshoot this and debug the code but I was unable to find a solution to this problem.

+Finally when the navigational links are used too quickly it can cause the webpage to load slower, I believe this is due to the file size of the images.

 ## Deployment
 TBA